 - 1. Be sure all cylinders are fully retracted and machine is level. - 2.
 Perform "Shut-Down Procedure" on page 4-4. - 3.
 Open the engine cover. - 4.
 Check level of hydraulic oil at the sight gauge (5) on the hydraulic tank.
-The oil level should be visible in the sight gauge. - 5.
+The oil level should be between the marks on the sight gauge. - 5.
 If hydraulic oil is low, remove oil fill cap (6) from filler neck.
-Add hydraulic fluid to bring oil up to the sight gauge. - 6.
+Add hydraulic oil to bring oil up between the marks on the sight gauge. - 6.
 Replace hydraulic oil fill cap. - 7.
 Close and secure the engine cover.